beezwax/filemaker-fail2ban/README.md

 Make sure the following values are defined somewhere in your jail.conf file:

 ```
-destemail = notifications@domain.com   # email to receive start, stop, ban, and unban notifications
+# email to receive start, stop, ban, and unban notifications
+destemail = notifications@domain.com

-hostname = myhostname                  # e.g., server, not server.domain.com
+# e.g., server, not server.domain.com
+hostname = myhostname

 banaction = pf
 ```

-The following must be added to your /etc/pf.conf file to enable the fail2ban's ability to block addresses:
+The following must be added to the end of the /etc/pf.conf file to enable the fail2ban's ability to block addresses:
 ```
 table <fail2ban> persist
 block drop log quick from <fail2ban> to any